Import your vehicle to Panama: the guide to taxes and procedures

 From port to road: the final steps

-Once your vehicle has been released from customs, the final procedures remain for it to be legally driven in Panama:
+Once your vehicle has been released from customs, the final procedures remain to drive legally:

-- Vehicle Inspection: Your car must pass a physical and emissions inspection to certify that it complies with Panamanian regulations.
+- Vehicle Inspection: Your car must pass a physical and emissions inspection according to current regulations.

-- Municipal Registration: With the customs documents and the inspection, the vehicle is registered in the Unique Vehicle Registry through the ATTT and the corresponding municipality.
+- Municipal Registration: The vehicle is registered in the Unique Vehicle Registry through the ATTT.

-- Obtaining the License Plate: Once registered, you will be assigned your Panamanian license plate number and receive your plate to be able to drive.
-Congratulations, your car is now Panamanian!
+- Obtaining the License Plate: You are assigned your Panamanian license plate number and receive your physical plate.

 Documents you will need

-Accuracy in documentation is key to a smooth process.
-Prepare the following documents:
+Accuracy in documentation is key.
+Prepare the following:

-- Original Title of Ownership: In your name, free of liens or debts.
+- Original Title of Ownership: In your name, free of liens.

-- Bill of Sale: To verify the vehicle’s value.
+- Bill of Sale: To verify the value.

 - Bill of Lading (B/L): Provided by the shipping company.